vectordotdev/helm-charts/charts/vector/README.md

 ### Using template syntax in `customConfig`

 As Vector's [template syntax](https://vector.dev/docs/reference/configuration/template-syntax/) shares the same syntax as Helm templates, explicit handling is required if you are using Vector's template syntax in the `customConfig` option.
-To avoid Helm from templating configuration intended for Vector you can supply configuration like so:
+To avoid Helm templating configuration intended for Vector you can supply configuration like so:

 ```yaml
 customConfig: |